jocelynpender/fna-query/README.md

 `?Distribution`

-Putting this all together using pipes, we would have a query like this:
+Putting this all together using pipes, we have a query like this:

 `[[Authority::Linnaeus]]|?Distribution`